The current version is usually posted at http://wlweather.net/Pcw/

 The sting has subsided to itching.
 I don't intend to re-activate it by asking how it's going.

 I've finally scratched "scan deck" off my list of things to do.
-It didn't take long once I got at it, but I had to scan the front twice because one of the cards was upside down.
+It didn't take long once I got at it, but I had to scan the fronts twice because one of the cards was upside down.

 I set the scanner for "auto" and it made a PDF.
 I'm not curious enough to make a scan with "Photo" to see whether a JPG is better or worse.
 "Document" also makes a PDF.